-The City of Philadelphia (the “City”) is committed to providing residents, visitors, and business with access to government services on-line.
+The City of Philadelphia (the “City”) is committed to providing residents, visitors, and business with access to government services online.
 We encourage the use of our official Website, www.phila.gov (“Website”), to interact with government.
-Phila.gov has various applications and services to facilitate a positive on-line experience.
+Phila.gov has various applications and services to facilitate a positive online experience.
 The nature of eGovernment services requires capture, storage, and management of user information.
 The City of Philadelphia feels strongly about its responsibility to the individual’s right to privacy.
-Outlined is this document is our policies related to information gathered via the Internet.
+Outlined in this document are our policies related to information gathered via the Internet.

 The City of Philadelphia does not collect personal information automatically from anyone visiting www.phila.gov.
 The user may provide personal information as a result of interacting with forms, applications, emails, or to complete an online transaction.
 The information offered voluntarily by the user will be protected against unauthorized use by anyone using the City’s existing network security technology.

 Cookies are small data files that are transferred by a web application to the user’s hard drive.
-These files are used to store information related to the user, such as ID, passwords, etcetera.
+These files are used to store information related to the user, such as ID, passwords, et cetera.
 This information is provided by the user via interaction with a web application or site.
 Cookies do not access information on the user’s computer.
-Their primary purpose is to make the users experience more enjoyable on there next visit to the site.
+Their primary purpose is to make the user’s experience more enjoyable on their next visit to the site.
 Cookie management is controlled at the browser level.
 The user can turn off cookie transfer via the configuration option of their browser.
 The applications on www.phila.gov may at times transfer cookies to the user’s hard drive.
-The City is committed to using cookie technology responsibly and will make every effort to protect the user’s computer environment from highly unlikely cookie related damage.
+The City is committed to using cookie technology responsibly and will make every effort to protect the user’s computer environment from highly unlikely cookie-related damage.

-The City of Philadelphia does not share information provided by the user with third party organizations.
+The City of Philadelphia does not share information provided by the user with third-party organizations.
 It does, however, reserve the right to share information with organizations under contract to act on the City’s behalf.
 Any information forwarded to the City from contractual third parties will be held in the strictest confidence and used only for the purposes identified in the capturing transaction.
-The relevant information may be shared with other government-related agencies as outline by the various federal, state and local government information laws, such as the Freedom of Information Act.
+The relevant information may be shared with other government-related agencies as outlined by the various federal, state, and local government information laws, such as the Freedom of Information Act.